quarto-dev/quarto-web/docs/get-started/authoring/_authoring-jupyter.md

  Knuth says always be literate [@knuth1984]
 ```

-References will be included at the end of the document, so we included a `## References` heading at the bottom of the notebook.
+References will be included at the end of the document, so we includ a `## References` heading at the bottom of the notebook.

 Here is what this document looks like when rendered: